KeyboardKit/KeyboardKit/README.md

 This repository contains a demo app that lets you try out KeyboardKit and KeyboardKit Pro.

+The demo consists of a main app and two keyboard extensions:

-The standard keyboard demonstrates different system keyboards, like `alphabetical` (lowercased, uppercased and capslocked), `numerical`, `symbols` and `emojis`.
+* The standard keyboard demonstrates a system keyboard that has `alphabetical` (lowercased, uppercased and capslocked), `numeric`, `symbolic` and `emoji` keyboards.

-The "RTL" keyboard is the same as the standard keyboard, but with its Info.plist specifying RTL and an RTL primary language.
+* The `RTL` keyboard is the same as the standard keyboard, but with its Info.plist specifying RTL and an RTL primary language.

 The demo app is not intended to be production ready, but rather to give you inspiration.

+To run the demo app, open and run the `Demo/Demo.xcodeproj` project, then enable the keyboards under system settings.
+Enable full access to support all features, like audio and haptic feedback.

 Just keep in mind that your keyboards can look anyway you like.
 They don't have to look like a system keyboard.

-To run the demo app, open and run the `Demo/Demo.xcodeproj` project, then enable the keyboards under system settings.
-Enable full access to support all features, like audio and haptic feedback.